rudrac19/SloopyCube_1.0_Alpha_x86/README.md

-# SloopyCube 1.0
+# SloopyCube 1.0 Alpha (x86)
-Hi I have made a App called SloopyCube
+Hi I have made a App called SloopyCube!
 Click on this link to download SloopyCube :